abhiwand/atk/api-doc/src/main/resources/python/graph-titan/annotate_weighted_degrees.rst

     Returns
     -------
-    The return value is a dictionary containing one key value pair.

     graph : BigGraph
         A graph object that is a copy of the input graph with the addition that every vertex of the graph